 District Attorney’s offices have strict guidelines regarding forcible touching crimes.
 Usually, the prosecutor would insist on a plea to the charge and a long treatment program for the offender.
 The possible sentence may be probation or conditional discharge unless there are aggravated circumstances when the sentence may include incarceration.
 Our law firm has experience in obtaining an acquittal verdict after a jury trial of our client who was charged with forcible touching.

 Besides forcible touching and sexual abuse misdemeanors, New York Penal law defines various other, more serious felony sex offenses, such as rape, sexual criminal act, and sexual abuse in the 2nd or higher degrees.
 Those are very serious charges, where the prosecution likely would not engage in a meaningful plea bargain providing for the dismissal of the felony sex offense charges and where the positive case outcome oftentimes may come only from winning the acquittal during the jury trial.
-Besides strict prosecution policy guidelines and serious prison term sentencing options, felony and some misdemeanor sex offense convictions will result in a mandatory sex offense registration pursuant to Sex Offense Registration Act (“SORA”).
-Dependent on the level of such SORA registration it may last from 20 years to a lifetime and will severely affect the person’s life, including professional licensing, housing, immigration consequences in case of a non-citizen, and employment.
+Besides strict prosecution policy guidelines and serious prison term sentencing options, felony and some misdemeanor sex offense convictions will result in a mandatory sex offense registration pursuant to the Sex Offense Registration Act (“SORA”).
+Depending on the level of such SORA registration it may last from 20 years to a lifetime and will severely affect the person’s life, including professional licensing, housing, immigration consequences in case of a non-citizen, and employment.
 In general, the level of SORA registration will be determined by the sentencing court.

 If you have any questions regarding forcible touching or other sex offense, please contact our office.